-However, the charge can rise considerably if you wish to declare property within the marriage contract.
+However, the charges can rise considerably if you wish to declare property within the marriage contract.
 That is to say, if there is property that is only owned by one spouse that is to be included in the contract, there are additional fees payable.

 Generally speaking, there is no need to transfer title of the property to joint names and if your notaire is insistent on this point then you need to take other advice.
 You should avoid even listing the property in the marriage contract, as this can mean an increase in the fees.

 Higher charges may also be payable where the adoption of the marriage contract involved other issues than merely the right to succeed to the estate of the deceased spouse, or there was a need to liquidate an existing French marriage contract, something that would not normally apply to a married couple from abroad.

 If you are advised by the notaire you need to go to court to obtain court approval of the contract then you need to query why this is necessary, as such a requirement does not normally apply to those married outside of France, although the law of succession in some countries has limitations on the extent to which a couple may adopt such a contract.

 If you wish to enter into such a contract you might be well advise to ask your local notaire what they would charge, and if you do not like what they say, try another one.